The University of Edinburgh was founded in 1583 by the Town Council of Edinburgh as the first civic university in Britain.

 Meanwhile, the dream of returning a fully functional Polish School of Medicine to Poland collapsed.
 Under the new Communist government, the School’s personnel were considered subversive.
 The government wanted the equipment and the curriculum, but not the people who had been running it.

 Antisemitism and anti-refugee feeling was high in Britain and the Polish graduates found finding work extremely competitive, especially when British medical professionals returned home postwar.
 Of the graduates, roughly half stayed in Britain to practice, while others dispersed across the world, working in Canada, America, Australia, South Africa, and Malawi.

 The Polish School of Medicine now has strong connections all over the world, particularly in developing countries.

 Although there are few graduates still alive, and the survivors are well into their 90s, the bond is so strong that a number of the group meet every five years, hosted by the University of Edinburgh.
-Over the decades the University has collected artworks made by the graduates, paintings and sculptures, and photographs which document the group from their student days to reunions across the years.

 Our College ‘One Medicine, One Health’ strategy is built upon integration of research from bench to bedside and from process to population.

 In the College’s submissions to the Research Excellence Framework 2014, Veterinary Medicine was ranked 1st in the UK, Medicine was ranked in the top 5, Neuroscience was ranked 3rd, and Social Work and Social Policy was 3rd.

 Globally, in the Times Higher Educational Supplement rankings Edinburgh was ranked 12th in 2015 for clinical and preclinical medicine and health.